| Conservation:

 life.
 Plants also provide the materials for many other important

+functions.
 But native species are most important because they contain specific local

 genotype information suited to the specific environment in which they occur,